 Although not a desirable job, the Members get a lot of satisfaction and a lot of "approval honks

-E-mail me information you would like posted to this Web Page.
-I reserve the
+E-mail the information you would like posted to this Web Page.
+The Webmaster reserves the

 right to edit e-mails to fit the space and purpose of this page.
-I will contact
+You will be contacted

 Back to the Charity & Grants Home Page